oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 * Operating System: GNU/Linux.
 * [Git](https://git-scm.com/downloads), use `git --version` to test if `git` works.
 This document was tested with version 2.17.1.
-* TKG CLI, use tkg version to test if tkg works.
-This document was tested with version 1.1.3
+* TKG CLI, use `tkg version` to test if tkg works.
+This document was tested with version v1.1.3
 * [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/), use `kubectl version` to test if `kubectl` works.
 This document was tested with version v1.18.6.
 * [helm](https://helm.sh/docs/intro/install/), version 3.1 and later, use `helm version` to check the `helm` version.
 This document was tested with version v3.2.1.

 ##### Create the Tanzu kubernetes cluster

 Create Kubernetes cluster using TKG CLI.
-See [Tanzu documentation](/https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-index.html) to setup your Kubernetes cluster
+See [Tanzu documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-index.html) to setup your Kubernetes cluster.
 After your Kubernetes cluster is up and running run the following command to make sure kubectl can access the Kubernetes cluster you created above.

 ```bash